DexterHuang/CyberCodeOnline/UpdateNote.md

  * remove "join Dungeon" quest
  * added several dungeon related quests
  * updated UI to show instruction on hover
+ * only level 8 or above will receive dungeon quest

 #### Misc
  * Now health items can only be used in dungeon
  * Fix UI related issue